-- · Does the proposal provide convincing evidence that the research infrastructure has resulted in compelling new research and education opportunities? - How well does the proposed research focus fit with CISE core disciplines?
+- Does the proposal provide convincing evidence that the research infrastructure has resulted in compelling new research and education opportunities? - How well does the proposed research focus fit with CISE core disciplines?
 Are CISE researchers involved in an integral way, particularly in leadership positions? - Does the proposal provide convincing evidence that a diverse community of users plans to use the capabilities provided? - Have the PIs convincingly demonstrated that the project team has the skills necessary to acquire, develop, and/or operate community research infrastructure so as to provide a high level of service and support for a broadly-based community of users? - Is the project management plan, including timeline, costs, and personnel, realistic? - Determine the extent to which: - The proposal builds a convincing case that the existing infrastructure has enabled compelling research and education opportunities.
-Evidence of this may include innovative research results, refereed publications and theses that used the infrastructure [note those without co-authors from the proposing institution(s)], use by courses, course-ware developed, software tool development, dissemination and use, technology transfer, and other government or industry support, etc.;

-The PIs convincingly demonstrate that they have provided a high level of user support for a broad-based research and education community.
+Evidence of this may include innovative research results, refereed publications and theses that used the infrastructure, use by courses, courseware developed, software tool development, dissemination and use, technology transfer, and other government or industry support, etc.; - The PIs convincingly demonstrate that they have provided a high level of user support for a broad-based research and education community.